adval25/CS4311-ARCANA-Team9-TeamSofties-Spring2024/README.md

 The program supports edge creation, deletion, and manipulation between nodes in the graph.

 Update Description (4/22/24):
-Added loggin to all major user activity.
+Added logging to all major user activity.
 Fixed add node funtion.
-Added Dcoker functionality
+Added Dcoker functionality.
-Added aility to access databse of other achine using docker (Sync function) Fixed various GUI bugs
+Added ability to access database of other machine using docker (Sync function).
+Fixed various GUI bugs.